0xmid00/infosec/generic-methodologies-and-resources/CPTS/11-1 Introduction to Active Directory/2-Active Directory Fundamentals.md

 ### Infrastructure Master:
   # This role translates GUIDs, SIDs, and DNs between domains.
 This role is used in organizations with multiple domains in a single forest.
 The Infrastructure Master helps them to communicate.
 If this role is not functioning properly, Access Control Lists (ACLs) will show SIDs instead of fully resolved names.

+[+] the first doamin controller will have all the 5 roles. when new DC added it will only have the (Infrastructure Master,PDC Emulator,RID Master) roles

 -------------------------

 ## Domain and Forest Functional Levels